Own the Stack (So You Can Own Your Business)

 Most businesses run on a patchwork of disconnected software.
 A CRM here, a project management tool there, a separate invoicing platform, a spreadsheet bridging the gaps.
 Each tool was added to solve a specific problem.
 None of them were chosen to work together.

 Vertical integration is the strategy of bringing those fragmented systems under one roof.
 Rather than stitching together a dozen SaaS subscriptions with manual data entry and export workarounds, you build or adopt a single system that handles your core operations in one place.
-The result is a single source of truth for your business data, fewer moving parts, and far less time spent keeping everything in sync.
+The result is custom business software shaped around your operations, with a single source of truth for your business data.
+Fewer moving parts, and far less time spent keeping everything in sync.

 What Vertical Integration Means for Software